 Gullingen in Suldal, a family-friendly walking area, offers both cultural history and summit climbs like the four-five hour walk around Skuteheia moors.
 The hike goes through high mountain terrain with good swimming and fishing opportunities.

 Guided walks and hires are possible in several of the Ryfylke municipalities.
-If you are looking for peace and quiet away from the most popular paths, contact Tourist Information or Stavanger Turistforening.
-Near Hjelmeland, The Shepherd offers guided group walks.
+If you are looking for peace and quiet away from the most popular paths, contact the local tourist information.

-Ryfylke offers accommodation in hotels and guest houses, camp sites and holiday houses by the fjord, or at charming farms.
+Ryfylke offers accommodation in hotels and guest houses, camp sites, basecamp and holiday houses by the fjord, or at charming farms.
 There are hostels and mountain lodges, too.